-Kanpur Metro is a mass rapid transit system being developed to meet the long-term traffic demand of the city of Kanpur in Uttar Pradesh, India.
+Kanpur Metro is an urban mass rapid transit system (MRTS) being developed to meet the long-term traffic demand of the city of Kanpur, in Uttar Pradesh, India.

 The project is being implemented by Uttar Pradesh Metro Rail Corporation (UPMRC), which was previously known as Lucknow Metro Rail Corporation (LMRC).
 UPMRC is a joint venture between the Government of India and the Government of Uttar Pradesh.

 The metro rail system will run across the city and has a provision to extend services to the Kanpur Metropolitan Region.

 The Kanpur Metro entered service with the inauguration of a 9km section from IIT-Kanpur to Moti Jheel, in December 2021.

 Scheduled to be completed in 2024, the 32km-long metro rail system will shorten journey times and open up new career and educational opportunities in Kanpur, Uttar Pradesh’s industrial capital.